Notproginfinix/phhusson-treble_experimentations/Samsung-Galaxy-A02s.md

   ```

   [product_gsi.img](https://forum.xda-developers.com/attachments/product_gsi-img.5371179/) - click to download

-  However, if you're using another phone to do that (through OTG) then the above drivers won't be required.

   Then, reboot to the recovery by either pressing on reboot system if you use a **custom recovery** or just select the option to go back to the recovery if you're on a **patched recovery**.